SharePoint sites for highly regulated data

 This scenario applies to both the E3 and E5 versions of Microsoft 365 Enterprise

-Microsoft 365 Enterprise includes a full suite of cloud-based services so that you can create, store, and secure your highly regulated data.
+Microsoft 365 Enterprise includes a full suite of cloud-based services so that you can create, store, secure, and manage your highly regulated data stored in files.
 This includes data that is:

 - Subject to regional regulations.

 - The most valuable data for your organization, such as trade secrets, financial or human resources information, and organization strategy.

 A similar scenario using Microsoft Teams is here.

 A Microsoft 365 Enterprise cloud-based scenario that meets this business need requires that you:

 - Store files (documents, slide decks, spreadsheets, etc.) in a SharePoint team site.

 - Lock down the site to prevent: